-Pressure Test Design/Certificate:
+1.3 - Pressure Test Design/Certificate:

-This is determined by (pressure x volume) and what is contained in the vessel according to Table 1 in AS 4343 then seek advice from the Mechanical Workshop staff.
+This is determined by (pressure x volume) and what is contained in the vessel according to Table 1 in AS 4343.
+If you are unsure then seek advice from the Mechanical Workshop staff.
 If the apparatus already has a certificate, it will need to be current.
 If you are going to have something built or use a pressure vessel from outside the Department and it exceeds 2 bar·L for a non-hazardous gas or 10 bar·L for a non-hazardous liquid or you are going to compress a hazardous chemical (any hazard rating of 3 or above) please consult early with the Mechanical workshop staff.

-Chemical Table:
+1.4 - Chemical Table: